iammurali/iammurali/README.md

 ## Your Friendly neighbourhood developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Golang 🤣
 - 👯 I’m looking to collaborate with my startup vision
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play keyboard